VIAC vs Finpension 3a – Which is the best third pillar for 2024?

 I do not care about the applications, especially for the third pillar.
 It is unimportant because you rarely use it and have to do very little with it.

-But some people consider this very important.
+But some people consider this essential.
 I would much rather invest in a terrible app (with good security!) and low fees than in a beautiful app with higher fees.
-But it is up to you to decide what you want to prioritize.
+However it is up to you to decide what you want to prioritize.
 So, we compare VIAC vs Finpension 3a in terms of their applications.

-VIAC offers a mobile application and a web application.
-And I feel like both applications are pretty good.
+VIAC offers a mobile and a web application.
+Both applications are pretty good.
 They look good and are very easy to use.
-I think that they did a great job of polishing the applications.
+They did a great job of polishing them.

 Finpension 3a is also available as a mobile application and a web application.
-The mobile application could profit from some extra polishing.
-IAC is a little better.
+The mobile application could use some extra polishing, and VIAC is a little better.

 On the criteria of applications, VIAC is slightly better than Finpension 3a.
 Their mobile application feels a little better, but nothing significant.